 As the name suggests, the Beanbag Coffee shop delivers you freshly prepared Thai-inspired iced coffee in bags—perfect for a drink on the go or resealed to be drunk later.

-Gary Kirby, the owner of this coffee stall, proudly sells both hot and iced coffee made from Asian beans, using Thai methods and muslin bags.
+Gary Kirby, the owner of this coffee stall, proudly sells hot and iced coffee made from Asian beans using Thai methods and muslin bags.

-The unique thing about this coffee is you will get the flavour of whole food ingredients like real coconut milk, almond butter, banana, and avocado without affecting the aroma and texture of the coffee—a must-visit place in Maltby street market.
+The unique thing about this coffee is you will get the flavor of whole food ingredients like natural coconut milk, almond butter, banana, and avocado without affecting the aroma and texture of the coffee.

 8. Maltby Street Market Eateries